Some of us know very little about Artificial Intelligence, so we don’t know where AI is going. So let’s explore together.

 The relationship between computer programming and AI is still very blurred.
 Programmers have been able to imitate the narrow applications of human intelligence along with the use of general AI.

 It can really shake people up about a future where machines can essentially do everything better than humans.
-However, there is a bigger concern civilisation faces in regards to the current use of AI, which is the use of Narrow AI which is putting people out of work.
+However, there is a bigger concern civilization faces in regard to the current use of AI, which is the use of Narrow AI which is putting people out of work.

 AI has been portrayed in the media and sci-fi movies in a unique way which has caused a fear-mongering society.
 I don’t want to lose my job, I’m sure you don’t want to either.
 I don’t think Robots are coming for our jobs.